dnil/FindSV/README.md

 python FindSV --run --project runthisproject
 ```

-where runthisfolder is the project you wish to run.
+where runthisproject is the path to a project file.

 The available tools of the pipeline may be listed using the ```--list``` option:
 ```